FIGARO: Generating Symbolic Music with Fine-Grained Artistic Control: Description-to-Sequence Learning

 \subsection{Learned Description}

-While the expert description serves as a human-interpretable, strong inductive bias, it has various shortcomings.
-For example, it is only able to capture fairly low-fidelity features by design and suffers from non-injectivity (i.e. there can be many sequences that map to one description).
-In an attempt to improve on these points, we use representation learning to extract features that describe the underlying sequence in more detail.
-We choose the VQ-VAE framework as the basis for our learned description function as it has been shown to be effective for various tasks such as image generation \citep{oord_neural_2018}, speech-recognition \citep{baevski_vq-wav2vec_2019} and most importantly music generation \citep{dhariwal_jukebox_2020}.
-We essentially trade human-interpretability for a higher-fidelity representation.
+While the expert description serves as a human-interpretable inductive bias, it is only able to capture fairly low-fidelity features by design and suffers from non-injectivity (i.e. there can be many sequences that map to the same description).
+In an attempt to alleviate some of these limitations, we use representation learning to extract features that maximize the information content about the underlying sequence.
+We choose the VQ-VAE framework as the basis for our learned description function as it produces discrete codes that allow for learning a prior sequence model and has been shown to be effective for various tasks such music generation in particular \citep{dhariwal_jukebox_2020}.
+The latent representations given by this model is used as the output of the learned description function $F_\mathrm{learned}(\xx)$.
+This way, we add high-fidelity information and reduce non-injectivity, albeit at the cost of human interpretability.\\ We later show that combining both descriptions yields better performance than using either one on its own (Section~\ref{sec:conditional_generation}) and that the resulting model is fairly robust (Section~\ref{sec:zero_shot}).

-We embed each partition into a latent vector $\zz_e$, which is then discretized to 16 separate codes with a codebook size of 2048.
-We use the latent codes given by the VQ-VAE as the learned description function in our experiments.
-To ensure stable training and reduce the number of trainable parameters, we reuse the frozen embedding weights of the VQ-VAE, effectively feeding the quantized latent embeddings $\zz_q$ directly into the sequence-to-sequence model.